ITRS-Group/cordial/tools/geneos/README.md

 * `download.username`
   `download.password`
   These specify the username and password to use when downloading packages.
-They can also be set as the environment variables:
+They can also be set as the environment variables, but the environment variables are not subject to expansion and so cannot contain Geneos encoded passwords (see below):
   * `ITRS_DOWNLOAD_USERNAME`
   * `ITRS_DOWNLOAD_PASSWORD`

+* `snapshot.username`
+  `snapshot.password`
+  Similarly to the above, these specify the username and password to use when taking dataview snapshots.
+They can also be set as the environment variables, with the same restrictions as above:
+  * `ITRS_SNAPSHOT_USERNAME`
+  * `ITRS_SNAPSHOT_PASSWORD`

 * `defaultuser`
 Principally used when running with elevated privilege (setuid or `sudo`) and a suitable username is not defined in instance configurations or for file ownership of shared directories.